DFE-Digital/architecture/profession/architecture-roles.md

 Business architect roles in DfE align with the [Business architect](https://ddat-capability-framework.service.gov.uk/role/business-architect) role in the Government Digital and Data Capability Framework.

-You can read more about the role in the standards  [Business architect job description](https://job-descriptions.education.gov.uk/architects/business-architect/).
+You can read more about the [role of a business architect](../business-architecture) or view standards [Business architect job description](https://job-descriptions.education.gov.uk/architects/business-architect/).

 ## Solution architects